Millions of Americans suffer from spring allergies. If you’re one of them, take heart; there are steps you can take to minimize your symptoms.

 • If you have a pet, wipe down its fur, which gets laden with pollen, before the animal comes inside.

-• Check pollen counts in your area at www.aaaai.org’s National Allergy Bureau (which relies on data collected by allergist volunteers across the U.S.).
+• Check pollen counts in your area at AAAAI’s National Allergy Bureau (which relies on data collected by allergist volunteers across the U.S.).

-• Don’t just tough it out – ask your doctor about antihistamines, nasal sprays, and potentially, allergy shots.
+• Don’t just tough out tree pollen allergy symptoms – ask your doctor about antihistamines, nasal sprays, and potentially, allergy shots.

 Plus, the symptoms can follow you almost wherever you move.